With the current economic downturn, many families have succumbed to the pressures and fallen below the poverty line.

 Eligible participants will receive free medical services such as doctors’ services, dental care, eyeglasses, home care, hospital care, and many other health-related services.

 As Tennessee is not expanding Medicaid coverage, eligibility for non-disabled adults will be limited to parents with incomes below 103% of poverty, or about $21,000 a year for a single mother of two.
 However, you may still be able to get financial assistance to pay for coverage in the marketplace.

 CoverKids is Tennessee Children’s Health Insurance Program (CHIP) that is funded by both the state and the federal government.
 It covers uninsured children age 18 and younger.

-In order to qualify, families must earn less than 255% of the federal poverty level or about $50,500 a year for a single mother of two and meet other eligibility criteria.
+In order to qualify, families must earn less than 250% of the federal poverty level or about $51,000 a year for a single mother of two and meet other eligibility criteria.

 Parents participating in the Families First program who need help paying for child care may receive financial assistance with the full cost of child care.
 No co-pay is required.

 Eligibility is based on Families First income guidelines.
 In general, parents whose incomes not exceeding 160% of the federal poverty level may qualify.

 In general, Tennessee is not providing child care assistance to any families or children unless they were families already receiving Families First, the state’s TANF program.